pivot-access-ltd/bma-offline-docs/src/about-creating-custom-images-6099.md

  - Multiple builds can run in parallel.
 Within the MAAS domain, we typically don't set templates up that way, but it is possible to do so.

+ - Provisioners spin up a running version of the image and add things that make it usable, like `curtin` hooks, `cloud-init` meta-data to install custom packages, and so on.

  - Post-processors do things to the built image to make it usable, e.g., compressing the file into a `tar.gz` image.

- - Provisioners spin up a running version of the image and install additional software, before collapsing the entire image into an upload package.

  - Because packer creates a wide-range of load packages, the results are called "artefacts" in packer terminology.
 MAAS simply refers to these as "images".